-If this is your first time entering this year, please review all sections below.
+If this is your first time entering this year, review below or download the Applied Arts Awards Entry Kit.
 Some rules have changed.

-We do grant short extensions, but we cannot guarantee one.
-You should therefore attempt to have your entry finalized by the deadline date.
+We can grant short extensions, but we cannot guarantee one.
+Endeavour to have your entry finalized by the posted deadline date.

-It is open to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between January 2016 and December 2016.
-The population of your community determines your eligibility, and you may select one of the following to enter:
+It is open to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between January 2017 and May 2018, as long as the work was not entered in last year's Community Awards.

 - Population Less than 100,000

 *The work must be intended for regional markets only; i.e. a Toronto firm creating something for the Toronto market, or a Vancouver firm creating work not seen outside BC.